GSA/digitalgov.gov/content/resources/hurricane-helene-guidance-for-us-government.md

 {{< /note >}}

 {{< note "action" >}}
-If you have content that you would like FEMA to amplify, please forward the link to FEMA-ESF15-Coordination@fema.dhs.gov.
+If you have content that you would like FEMA to amplify, please forward the link to [FEMA-ESF15-Coordination@fema.dhs.gov](mailto:FEMA-ESF15-Coordination@fema.dhs.gov).
+Please include “Hurricane Helene” in the subject line of your email (and include “Hurricane Milton” with any materials related to [Hurricane Milton](https://digital.gov/resources/hurricane-milton-guidance-for-us-government)).
 {{< /note >}}